-EFAULT An error occurred as the driver was copying in the command's createpvc argument.
+EFAULT An error occurred as the driver was copying in the command's createpvc specified for pcr01).

 EINVAL The specified type of cellrate is not supported.

 Or, the specified cellrate is invalid for the type of cellrate.
-(For example, for a best-effort type, the slowest configured low-priority rate is still too fast, or for peak aggregate, all the high-priority queues are in use or are configured at a fixed value and none of their rates matches the value specified for pcr01).
-Or, the specified maximum CSDU size is larger than MAX_CS_PDU (that is, 12kilobytes - 8bytes).
+(For example, for a best-effort type, the slowest configured low-priority rate is still too fast, or for peak aggregate, all the high-priority queues are in use or are configured at a fixed value and none of their rates matches the value

+Or, the specified maximum CSDU size is larger than MAX_CS_PDU

+(that is, 12kilobytes - 8bytes).
 Or, there is no open file descriptor.

 ENODEV The board is not UP.

 ENOMEM The board was unable to allocate enough on-board memory to complete this task.

-ENOSPC The maximum number of supported open VCs (MAX_FWD_VCS or MAX_RVS_VCS) are already created.
-Or, the board is out of buffers for the PDU size specified in the argument.
-Or, the board is out of resources (all the bandwidth is currently occupied by other open VCs).
+ENOSPC The maximum number of supported open VCs (MAX_FWD_VCS or by other open VCs).